On the magnitude function of domains in Euclidean space: Introduction

 \begin{remark} The leading term $c_0$ in the asymptotics \eqref{mxas} was known from \cite{barcarbs}, and some formulas for $\mathcal{M}_X$ have been obtained for balls \cite{will}.
 More precisely, Willerton \cite{will} obtains formulas for the magnitude of the $(2m-1)$-ball which imply the asymptotics

 The asymptotics \eqref{willertsasym} proves part d) of Theorem \ref{mainthm} for the unit ball.
 We use this fact to simplify a combinatorial argument in our proof for general $X$ in Subsection \ref{computingcoeffsubs}. { In Example \ref{exampleShell} we apply the approach of \cite{barcarbs, will} to the spherical shell $X=(2B_3)\setminus B_3^\circ$.
-The magnitude function $\mathcal{M}_X$ is not rational and contains an infinite sequence of poles with unbounded real parts, accumulating around $\mathrm{Re}(R)\sim \log(|\mathrm{Im}(R)|)$.} \end{remark}
+The magnitude function $\mathcal{M}_X$ is not rational and contains an infinite sequence of poles with unbounded real parts, accumulating on the curve $\mathrm{Re}(R)= \log(|\mathrm{Im}(R)|)$}. \end{remark}

 \begin{remark} The tools used in the proof of Theorem \ref{mainthm} are from global analysis, and are often seen in the related problems of computing the semiclassical behavior of resolvents, asymptotics of heat traces and spectral asymptotics.
 Historically, the geometric content of heat trace asymptotics was crucial for Patodi's approach to the Atiyah-Singer index theorem, see for instance \cite{abp}. \end{remark}